|

-work of God and thus unfathomable to human comprehension - serves as a source of
+The infinite complexity of the surrounding world - perceived by Tatiana McWethy as thework of God and thus unfathomable to human comprehension - serves as a source of

 inspiration to the artist and finds its expression in her work through the use of signs and

-symbols.
 Her trompe l’oeil technique allows the artist to demonstrate a splendid mastery by

 creating the optical illusion of a three-dimensional space, where the corporeality of